 Gareth Jones returns to the theatre with a scorching political satire of the Brexit disaster It’ll All Be Fine!
-Set in the Downing Street cabinet room in the dying hours of March 29th 2019, it is modelled on Feydeau farce and loosely inspired by Gogol’s A Government Inspector.
+Set in the Downing Street cabinet room, it is modelled on Feydeau farce and loosely inspired by Gogol’s A Government Inspector.

 Born into a theatrical family, Gareth Jones’ grandmother was the great comedy actress Athene Seyler, his step-grandfather the versatile Nicholas (Beau) Hannen.
 His first memories are of laughter, grease paint and the smell of canvas flats.